Safer than you may think, but caution is still called for.

 Subscribe to Confident Computing!
 Less frustration and more confidence, solutions, answers, and tips in your inbox every week.

-2 For some hacks, when the technical details are finally made public, occasionally you’ll hear the technical and security community exclaim “what the heck were they thinking?” about some implementation decision that put the system at risk.
+2: For some hacks, when the technical details become public, you’ll occasionally hear the technical and security community exclaim, “What the heck were they thinking?” about implementation decisions that put the system at risk.

 I believe we should make rational decision about what we want and what we need,and most times we don’t need everything we want.We do need to apply common sense when using the internet as much as we do when using any electrical or mechanical tool.
 All great tool if used wisely.
 Only we can control that.
 Your articles gives another great tool to to help us use technology wisely.
 Thanks